Breathwork & Movement Training in Columbus, Ohio

 Control without unnecessary bracing.

-Why Breathing Matters More Than Most Realize
+Why Breathing Matters More Than Most People Realize

 If that pattern is inefficient, tension often returns no matter how much hands-on work is done.